jcoreio/gen-typed-validators/README.md

 # Limitations

+- This codemod currently doesn't preserve formatting, though if it finds `prettier` installed in your project, it will format the generated code using `prettier`.
 - Definitely not all types are supported.
 The goal will always be to support a subset of types that can be reliably validated at runtime.

   Supported types: